Paps32/Makersbnb/README.md

 ## User stories

 ```
-As a User so that I can join Makers BnB I want to sign up to the page.
+As a User
+So that I can join Makers BnB
+I want to sign up to the page
 ```

 ```
-As a User so that I can view my account I want to be able to log in to Makers BnB.
+As a User
+So that I can view my account
+I want to be able to log in to Makers BnB
 ```

 ```
-As a User so that I can add spaces to rent I want to be able to list spaces for rent.
+As a User
+So that I can add spaces to rent
+I want to be able to list spaces for rent

 Each space should have:
 • description